-- 1. ...Yes, an Assured Shorthold, - 2. ...Other agreement
+- 1. ...
+Yes, an Assured Shorthold, - 2. ...Other agreement

-In England and Wales, if the respondent first became a tenant from March 1997 or later, there is a written agreement, the type of tenancy is not known or refused, the following question is asked:
+In England and Wales, there is a written agreement, the type of tenancy is not known or refused, the following question is asked:

-?
+☆ ?
 Assured Tenancy

 ₽ Short2

 Most tenancies are Assured Shortholds.
 There are others, just called 'Assured'.
 For these you have to be given a notice, in writing by the landlord, which tells you it is NOT an Assured Shorthold agreement.